 Plus, 71% of social media users who have a good experience with a brand on social media will recommend that brand to a friend.

-By creating a business account, you can use this as a method of communication for your customers, and you can spread the word about your subscription business by hosting fun giveaways, and creating viral hashtags to share user-generated content.
+By creating a business account, you can use this as a method of communication for your existing and potential customers, and you can spread the word about your subscription business by hosting fun giveaways and creating viral hashtags to share user-generated content.

 4. Prioritize mobile first

 If that alone doesn’t convince you, the most popular shopping events of the year, Black Friday and Cyber Monday, both saw over one billion dollars in mobile purchases for the first time in 2018.
 The trend is likely to continue as shopping becomes more and more convenient each year.

 There are actually a lot of ways, but these are the most successful we’ve seen: